albertz/commandergenius/readme.txt

 This is SDL 1.2 and 1.3 ported to Google Android (also bunch of other libs included).
+Sources or patches of the individual games are in the directory project/jni/application.

 The libsdl.org now has an official SDL 1.3 Android port, which is more recent and better suited for creating new applications from scratch, this port is focused mainly on SDL 1.2 and compiling existing applications, it's up to you to decide which port is better.